This post on freelance writing jobs online was updated in September 2022.

 This newsletter is a few bucks a month, but if you’re looking to get into writing for magazines or digital publications it has a ton of curated leads.

-This another site that focuses on more of the media and journalist side of things if that’s the area you want to dig into.
+This is another site that focuses on more of the media and journalist side of things if that’s the area you want to dig into.

-Finding Freelance Writing Work: Content Marketing Companies and Agencies
+Getting Writing Jobs from Content Marketing Agencies

 Don’t forget to check out agencies for writing jobs too.
 For some people, working with an agency is the best of both worlds because they do much of the heavy lifting in terms of finding clients.
 All you have to do is write.